This house and I go back a long way.

 6) Image problem?
 The LIFE photographers did their best, but perhaps the house wasn’t photogenic enough.
 Concrete is not a popular choice for external walls, let alone internal.
 It’s just so … so grey.

 6) Property values?
 Over the decades, the site of Villa Savoye was sold off bit by bit so that the remaining visitor experience is now either a totally internal one or one that looks back at the building from the perimeter of the site.
 Even the site of the shrine that is Fallingwater is to be shared with some visitor cottages.
 But Lincoln House never had a huge visitor industry requiring huge maintenance or restoration bills to be met by selling off or otherwise exploiting the land.
 It’s pointless saying “it’s such a pity to have lost this house that was such an important example of mid-1960s residential architecture.”
 To me, the factual phrase “demolished in 2001” veils a multiplicity of reasons.
 Who knows?
-Perhaps somebody made an attractive offer to wholesome sons Jamie, Steven and Christopher, or rather, it’s land.
+Perhaps somebody made an attractive offer to wholesome sons Jamie, Steven and Christopher.
 It doesn’t look like much new development ever happens in this corner of Lincoln.
 It could be the case that only “replacement houses of equivalent size” are permitted.
 This usually works to inflate the value of land.
 Things like this have been known to happen.

 7) Post-Modernism?
 Or perhaps Lincoln House was an anachronism as soon as it was built.
 The 60’s weren’t Happy Days – they were deeply conservative times.
 The 03 December 1965 issue of LIFE approves of President Johnson making the decision to send more advisors to Vietnam.
 Commie concrete was out.
 Pleasant and comforting memories were in.
 Robert Venturi had just completed (1964) a house for his mother Vanna and that was to kick off the future of architecture as a parfait of rememberings.